dockersamples/example-voting-app/README.md

 ## Notes

 The voting application only accepts one vote per client browser.
 It does not register additional votes if a vote has already been submitted from a client.

-This isn't an example of a properly architected perfectly designed distributed app... it's just a simple example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to deal with them in Docker at a basic level.